-At forty-one, Muhammad experienced what is now known as the “Night Journey.”
-When Gabriel asked Muhammad to ride Buraq, the winged horse of Abraham.
+At the age of forty-one, Muhammad experienced what is known as the “Night Journey.”
+The Archangel Gabriel came to Muhammad during the night and invited him to ride the winged horse of Abraham named Buraq.
 They flew over the Holy Lands until they came to the Heavenly Lote Tree rooted in Jerusalem.
-Gabriel introduced Muhammad to Adam, Enoch, Noah, Abraham, Moses, Jesus and others who spoke of the original stories.
+Gabriel then introduced Muhammad to Adam, Enoch, Noah, Abraham, Moses, Jesus and others who spoke of the original stories.
 When he entered the 7th heaven, he saw a luminous canopy of leaves.
 It was here that he learned of the universal spirit and divinity in everyone.
-In 630 ACE, Muhammad reclaimed Mecca and worshipped Allah as the Lord of the Kaaba.
+In 630 CE, Muhammad reclaimed Mecca and worshipped Allah as the Lord of the Kaaba.
 Muhammad died in 632 ACE.
-The Kaaba, (Arabic for cube) is in the most sacred mosque in Mecca.
-The Kabbalah may have influenced Muhammad to receive this information in three ways.
-Islam, Iman and Ihsan.
-Islam is the outward practice.
-Iman is the inward practice.
-Ihsan is the practice of spiritual union with the divine.
-Sufism is the mystical aspect of Islam based on Ihsan.
-They seek knowledge through direct experience with the divine within.
+The Kaaba, (Arabic for cube) is located in the center of the Great Mosque of Mecca.

-Message: Your dreams are bringing important insights for you.
+Message: Our dreams are bringing important insights to us now.
 Journal them as often as possible, even if they seem insignificant.
-Writing them down is the first step to making your dreams a reality.
+Writing them down is the first step to making our dreams a reality.
 Now is the time to dream big!

 “None of you is a believer until you love for your brother what you love for yourself.” – Muhammad